elsesiy/GAppAuth/README.md

 ```

 ### macOS
-1. Setup your project (macOS) at https://console.developers.google.com to retrieve ClientID and ClientSecret.
+1. Setup your project (APIs & Services -> Credentials -> Create Credentials -> OAuth Client ID -> Other) at https://console.developers.google.com to retrieve ClientID and ClientSecret.
 2. Enable Google APIs as desired.
 3. Add ClientId, ClientSecret RedirectUri to your Info.plist:
 ```